-How can a customer unsubscribe from messages?
+How to block/unsubscribe a customer from messages?

 Because your customer has already done business with you, and in many cases agreed to leave feedback, there is no legal requirement to include an ‘opt-out’ in each message.
 As long as it isn't a marketing promotion you do not have to display the opt-out information.